Eyejusters Ltd, Oxford UK

 SlideLens®, the lens technology developed and used by Eyejusters is patent-pending.

 Online orders are available for shipment to the US, Canada, UK, and Europe .
-Individuals in developing countries can get Eyejusters through organizations in their communities working as local distributors (methods of identifying beneficiaries and distribution differs from organization to organization). some donation some partially subsidized.
+Individuals in developing countries can get Eyejusters through organizations in their communities working as local distributors (methods of identifying beneficiaries and distribution differs from organization to organization).
+Some glasses are partially subsidized through the buy-one-give-one program are donated at no cost to organizations distributing Eyejusters in developing countries.
+In certain circumstances, distributing organisations have small charges for end users to cover some of the costs of their development projects in local communities.
+Eyejusters can be puchased in bulk and at reduced cost by organizations wishing to distribute them in developing countries.
+The price is then ~$15 USD.

 Eyejusters are metal frame glasses with SlideLens™ technology.
 Each SlideLens is a pair of lenses with a special shape.
 When these lenses are slid across each other (left-to-right), their combined shapes act as if they were one lens with a changing spherical surface.
 The SlideLens technology allows Eyejusters users to self-adjust their glasses to their own vision needs.
 The glasses are adjusted with a removable dial on the side of the frame.